vityobug/home-libre-server/README.md

 The goal here is to move away from the cloud services, collecting data about you (for example Google) and self-host all cloud services on your own spare machine.
 I'm calling it server, but it could be any machine with 2 gigabytes of RAM or more.
 Yes, you can run all this on a Raspberry Pi, with a few tweaks of course.
-I'll try to make this as clear as possible, so even beginners can make use of all this.
+I'll try to make this as clear as possible, so even beginners can make use of this aweasomeness!

 We'll run the following services at home.
   * [Database server](https://www.postgresql.org/) - we'll need this for nextcloud.